Master Keaton: Anime

-Hiromi Hasegawa of Ex.org called the anime adaptation's faithfulness to the manga very good; "it has succeeded in capturing the atmosphere of the original and conveying that in a different media.
-But on the other hand, when watching the show it feels as if I'm reading a manga that moves and talks."
+Hiromi Hasegawa of Ex.org praised the anime adaptation, saying that it "succeeded in capturing the atmosphere of the original and conveying that in a different media" while commenting that, when they were watching it, it felt like they were "reading a manga that moves and talks."
 They described the episodes, which often take place in Europe, as ranging from murder mysteries to anti-terrorist activities with occasional archaeological/zoological or family interests.
-Hasegawa noted that each episode has at least one action scene, but explained that these serve as plot devices rather than focal points as the show's plot is "intensely dialogue-oriented".
+Hasegawa noted that each episode has at least one action scene but explained that these serve as plot devices rather than focal points as the show's plot is "intensely dialogue-oriented".
 Although Hasegawa praised the art as beautiful and detailed, they had complaints with fluctuations in the animation quality.
 Hasegawa finished their review by recommending Master Keaton to mature audiences with more sophisticated tastes, and said they learned "quite a bit about political, historical, and ethnic situations in Europe as well as interesting theories in Archaeology or military techniques and weaponry" from the series.

 Reviewing the anime for Anime News Network, Zac Bertschy described Master Keaton as a cross between a Tom Clancy novel and Matlock that defies all the conventions of anime and is clearly aimed at an older audience.
 Although calling the stories unique and interesting, he stated that the show never becomes gripping because they teeter "between exciting".
 Bertschy found the animation to be "competent but nothing special" and the English dub to be "a little on the silly side".